-Plan options and pricing premiums are best during your six-month Medigap open enrollment.
+Plan options and pricing premiums are best during your six-month Medigap initial enrollment.
 Keep in mind, while you can enroll in your state’s Medigap benefits at any time, after this six-month period, you may not be able to buy a policy.
 If you can buy one, it may cost more due to past or present health problems.4

 Choosing the right health insurance is just one part of staying on top of your health as you age.
 Taking care of our bodies and minds should be a top priority on our to-do list.
 As we age, maintaining a healthy lifestyle ensures we can fully enjoy our hard-earned years of retirement.

 The Centers for Disease Control (CDC) recommends older adults get moderate-intensity aerobic activity, such as brisk walking, 30 minutes a day, five days a week.
 They also recommend muscle-strengthening activities on two or more days each week that work your major muscle groups, including your legs, hips, back, and arms.5

 Boost your quality of life by including these actions into your daily routine:

 Maureen joined SeniorLiving.org with more than 10 years of experience writing in health, lifestyle, and nutrition for premium brands like General Mills, Westinghouse, and Bristol Myers Squibb.
 Her passion for empowering older adults is evident in coverage of topics like retirement, health… Learn More About Maureen Stanley

 Blue Cross Blue Shield.
 (2018).
 Blue Facts: Healthcare Coverage Designed for Your Community, Accessible Across the Country.

 AARP.
 (2021).
 Plan Comparison Guide.